Liver Disease Information

 The liver performs many jobs in your body.
 It processes what you eat and drink into energy and nutrients your body can use.
 The liver also removes harmful substances from your blood.

 Liver function tests help your doctor check your liver’s health and detect liver damage.
 These blood tests measure the levels of certain proteins and enzymes in your blood.
 Proteins are large molecules that are needed for your overall health.
-Enzymes are protein cells that help important chemical reactions to occur in your body.
+Enzymes are cellular proteins that help important chemical reactions to occur in your body.

 Liver function tests may be done for many reasons.
 Some doctors perform these tests as part of a regular checkup.
 Other doctors may use liver function tests to screen patients who are at risk for liver disease.
 Doctors also use them to monitor a person’s liver disease and to check if treatment is working.